edwinsanjaya/bci-finalproject/README.md

 - Kanoga, S., Nakanishi, M., & Mitsukura, Y. (2016) for the Neurocomputing Dataset
 - Agarwal, Mohit & Sivakumar, Raghupathy.
 (2019) for the GNAN Dataset

-Their valuable research helps us to make the realization our voluntary/involuntary BCI system to be possible.
+Their valuable research helps us to make the realization our BCI system for voluntary/involuntary eye-blinking classifier to be possible.